One and A Half Hour Zipline Tour

 - Tours are limited to groups of eight.

-- Please arrive at least 30-minutes prior to your scheduled tour time at the Seven Springs Adventure Center to check in and prepare (Lower level of the Ski Lodge).
+- Please arrive at least 30-minutes prior to your scheduled tour time at the Tubing Lodge to check in and prepare (far end of main lodge parking lot).

 Screaming Hawk Zipline Hours of Operation